interTwin-eu/teapot/README.md

 ### Starting

-Teapot is automatically started with a systemd unit file upon installation.
-After it has been properly configured you can restart the service with `sudo systemctl restart teapot.service`.
+Teapot starts automatically upon installation using a systemd unit file.
+Once configured, you can restart the service with `sudo systemctl restart teapot.service`.
+To ensure Teapot launches automatically after each reboot, enable it with `sudo systemctl enable teapot.service`.

 ## Automated testing